Christ myth theory: Quest for the historical Jesus

 The second quest started in 1953, in a departure from Bultmann.
 Several criteria, the criterion of dissimilarity and the criterion of embarrassment, were introduced to analyze and evaluate New Testament narratives.
 This second quest declined in the 1970s due to the diminishing influence of Bultmann, and coinciding with the first publications of George Albert Wells, which marks the onset of the revival of Christ myth theories.
 According to Paul Zahl, while the second quest made significant contributions at the time, its results are now mostly forgotten, although not disproven.

 The third quest started in the 1980s and introduced new criteria.
 Primary among these are the criterion of historical plausibility, the criterion of rejection and execution, and the criterion of congruence (also called cumulative circumstantial evidence), a special case of the older criterion of coherence.
 The third quest is interdisciplinary and global, carried out by scholars from multiple disciplines and incorporating the results of archeological research.
 The third quest primarily yielded new insights into Jesus' Palestinian and Jewish context rather than the person of Jesus himself.
 It also has made clear that all material on Jesus has been handed down by the emerging Church, raising questions about the criterion of dissimilarity, and the suitability of ascribing material solely to Jesus rather than the emerging Church.

-A historical Jesus existed
+Historical existence of Jesus

+To establish the existence of a person without any assumptions, one source from one author (either a supporter or opponent) is needed; for Jesus there are at least 12 independent sources from five authors in the first century from supporters and 2 independent sources from two authors from non-supporters.
+Since historical sources on other named individuals from first century Galilee were written by either supporters or enemies, these sources on Jesus cannot be dismissed.
+Bart Ehrman estimates that there are about 30 surviving "independent sources that know there was a man Jesus" written by 25 authors, including 16 in the New Testament.
+With at least 14 sources by supporters and non-supporters, within a century of the crucifixion, there is much more evidence available for Jesus than for any other notable person from first-century Galilee.

 These critical methods have led to a demythologization of Jesus.
-The mainstream scholarly view is that the Pauline epistles and the gospels describe the "Christ of faith", presenting a religious narrative that replaced the historical Jesus who lived in 1st-century Roman Palestine, but that there is no doubt that a historical Jesus did exist.
+The mainstream scholarly view is that the Pauline epistles and the gospels describe the "Christ of faith", presenting a religious narrative that replaced the historical Jesus who lived in first-century Roman Judea, but that a historical Jesus did exist.
 New Testament scholar Bart D. Ehrman states that Jesus "certainly existed, as virtually every competent scholar of antiquity, Christian or non-Christian, agrees".